The Forest of Doom

 If this book was Warlock on Firetop Mountain, I’d have failed.
 If it were City of Thieves, I’d have failed.
 But no. Forest of Doom, in letting you start over from the beginning, let me read those fabled words, ‘turn to 400’.

 The dwarves of Stonebridge are overjoyed that I bring the hammer to them.
-I guess that they completely forget about this army of trolls, because instead they give me a golden helm, and fill by backpack with gems.
+They give me a golden helm, and fill by backpack with gems.
 And throw a massive feast and celebrate.
 No doubt I will butcher them all in their beds that very night.
 But for now, that doesn’t matter, because….
+I have won.

 In retrospect, I think that this may be why Ian Livingstone wrote in this kind of feature to restart the book.
-It’s not a fool-proof way to play repeatedly though – each restart costs you in terms of your luck score, meaning that eventually your luck score will get so low that you’re unable to restart and die en route back to the beginning of the adventure.
+It’s not a fool-proof way to play repeatedly though – eventually your luck score will get so low that you’re unable to restart and die en route back to the beginning of the adventure.
 From a gameplay perspective, it’s interesting to see this type of feature.